patriot1burke/baldurs-forge/quarkus-chat/README.md

 {
     "events": [
         {"type": "ListEquipment", "value": [...]},
-        {"type": "StringMessage", "There are a number of weapons that can help fighting dragons..."}
+        {"type": "StringMessage", "There are a number of weapons that can help fighting giants..."}
     ],
     "context": {...}
 }